-Formally logged ClassChart Break or Lunchtime Sanctions:
+Formally logged Arbor Break or Lunchtime detentions:

 These sanctions exist to help modify or correct student behaviour demonstrated throughout the school day.
 Young people are not perfect, and we are responsible for ensuring that when mistakes are made, they are put right as soon as possible.
 The school-based sanctions used at Hagley Catholic High School are an escalated approach which is proportionate to the poor behaviour choice made by the student.
 The values we place on sanctions are one of respect and reconciliation.
-These sanctions will be logged through ClassCharts (for students, parents and teachers to see) and will take place with the teacher who allocated it, usually within 24 hours of the inappropriate behaviour.
+These sanctions will be logged through Arbor (for students, parents and teachers to see) and will take place with the teacher who allocated it, usually within 24 hours of the inappropriate behaviour.

-Formally logged ClassChart Extended Lunchtime Sanctions:
+Formally logged Arbor Extended Lunchtime detentions: